 - On your horse’s legs, just inspect all of it.
 I’ve found ticks around the coronary band and below the fetlock.
 I feel like those ticks were lazy underachievers for not crawling higher.
 If your horse has feathers, may the force be with you.

-- You can inspect your horse’s ears for ticks, but don’t poke down into the canal.
+- You can inspect your horse’s ears for ticks, but don’t poke into the canal.
 Around the base of the ear, and on the inside of the ear.
-There are some giant butthead ticks that feast deep in the ear, your horse will probably start shaking his head or be generally irritated about his ears.
-Your Vet will need to get involved here, too, to confirm ticks and then to treat.
+There are some giant butthead ticks that feast deep in the ear; your horse will probably start shaking his head or be generally irritated about his ears.
+Your vet will need to get involved here, too, to confirm ticks and then treat them.

 - I will also do a more visual tick inspection after a ride.
 It’s easy to spot crawling dots on a gray horse when you get back to the barn.

 - Some suggestions for sound effects while you are inspecting for ticks, and especially after you find a tick, include wretching, gagging, barfing, and yelling “gross” over and over.